AdamPumphrey/497Project/README.md

     Tournament Rules:

-        this program uses tournament rules
+        this program uses tournament rules by default

         only difference is that the first player's second move must be at least 3 spaces away from center

+        the option to change rules is available with the 'changerules' command:

+            changing the rules to 'Casual' allows first player to make their second move without tournament restriction

+            the game will reset every time the ruleset is changed using the 'changerules' command

 For more information about Pente, please consult https://www.pente.net/instructions.html or https://en.wikipedia.org/wiki/Pente